-Studio A provides long term professional support for artistically talented adults with psychiatric and other disabilities, such as spectrum disorders and head injury.
+Studio A provides ongoing professional support for artistically talented adults with psychiatric disabilities, Autism Spectrum disorders, mental illness, and head injuries.

-Studio A offers opportunities to pursue professional art careers within a small, supportive community of dedicated artists with similar experiences.
-Artists in Studio A focus their time on the creation of artwork that can be exhibited and sold.
-Each artist comes to the studio on a preset schedule and works independently on his or her projects.
+This unique program offers opportunities to pursue professional art careers within a small, supportive community of approximately 30 dedicated artists with similar experiences.
+Artists come to the program with varying degrees of formal artistic training, and work independently in a less structured, yet equally supportive environment.
+The program promotes self defined goals and encourages artists to focus their time on the creation of artwork to be exhibited and sold.
+Each artist comes to the studio on an individually scheduled basis.

-The professionally trained Studio A staff are artists themselves, and are available for facilitation, suggestions, and sensitive critique.
-Studio A staff work side by side with artists, counselors, therapists and support teams and provide case coordination and mentorship to artists to assist them with any challenging vocational and emotional issues.
+The professionally trained program staff are artists themselves, and are available to participating artists for art facilitation, career suggestions, and sensitive critique.
+Staff members work with counselors, therapists, and support teams to provide each artist with coordinated services, artistic mentorship, and assistance with their individual challenges.